abedra/securing_security_software/README.md

 # Applying Software Security to Security Software

-# TODO

-* Add failing tests
-* Explain the cost and trade offs on formal verification

 ## Introduction

 When it comes to software security, the devil is in the details.
 When it comes to security software, those details are